mdkaifansari04/Zapher/README.md

-# Therads
+# Zypher
-ThreadClone, a dynamic web application, brings discussions to life with Next.js 14, MongoDB, and Clerk for authentication.
+Zypher a dynamic web application, brings discussions to life with Next.js 14, MongoDB, and Clerk for authentication.
 Evolving from a messy inception, the project showcases optimized architecture, polished code, and a sleek UI.
 Join the conversation seamlessly and explore the world of interactive discussions! 💬🌐 #WebDev #NextJS #MongoDB #Clerk #Engagement 🚀✨

 ### Tech Stack Tags